Oliver v. Hofmeister

 Share this Case

 The U.S. Supreme Court has acknowledged that these provisions were “born of bigotry” in an era of widespread anti-Catholicism.
-Even so, these four districts unilaterally asserted the Oklahoma Blaine Amendment to deny students the funds, arguing that it might aid religiously-affiliated schools.
+Yet these four districts unilaterally asserted the Oklahoma Blaine Amendment to deny students the funds, arguing that it might aid religiously-affiliated schools.
 Conveniently, this allowed those school districts to keep the funds for themselves.
 After Becket sued to defend the students’ rights, the legislature learned of their plight and changed the law so the scholarships would issue directly from the State Board of Education, bypassing the renegade school districts.

-Adding insult to injury, two of the school districts—Jenks and Union Public Schools—turned around and sued the parents for accepting their scholarships!
-Becket defended the students’ rights again, this time all the way to the Oklahoma Supreme Court.
-The court eventually dismissed the lawsuit, chastising the school districts for going after their own students.
+Two of the school districts—Jenks and Union Public Schools—then turned around and sued the parents for accepting their scholarships.
+Becket defended the students’ rights again, this time all the way to the Oklahoma Supreme Court, which dismissed the lawsuit, chastising the school districts for going after their own students.

-Despite that ruling, the school districts had the nerve to renew the lawsuit, this time against the State Board of Education for granting the scholarships.
+Despite that ruling, the school districts renewed the lawsuit, this time against the State Board of Education for granting the scholarships.
 In 2014, a lower court upheld the scholarship program, but only for students attending schools that were secular or religious “in name only.”
 Becket stepped in again, arguing what should have been obvious: when the state makes benefits generally available to its citizens, it can’t discriminate against some of them just because they are religious.
-We pointed out that this bizarre ruling would require the state to examine the beliefs of every religious school and decide which ones were too religious to accept the students’ scholarships.
+Becket pointed out that this bizarre ruling would require the state to examine the beliefs of every religious school and decide which ones were too religious to accept the students’ scholarships.